pubnub/pubnub-api/objective-c/README.md

         #import "CEPubnub.h"

-3. For no network or loss of network scenario:
+3. If you wish to consider connection retry interval and retry cycle settings (for example, when the network connection is temporarily lost):
-	Configure values in CEPubnub.m for max retry cycles (default = -1, infinite) and delay between retries in seconds (detault = 5)
+Configure values in CEPubnub.m for max retry cycles (default = -1, infinite) and delay between retries in seconds (default = 5)

 		#define kMinRetryInterval 5.0 //In seconds
  	 	#define kMinRetry -1